snowflake96/me400-control-app/README.md

 ## Contact

-Email snowflake@kaist.ac.kr for more information.
+For more information, please contact: snowflake@kaist.ac.kr